FSA digital communication rules and guidelines

 8. Members may not post or distribute files, articles or other information subject to trademark, copyright, or other proprietary rights, except with the express consent of the owner of the rights.

-9. The rules are not designed to anticipate any given situation, and consequently we reserve the right to take any actions we deem appropriate to ensure this community is not disrupted or abused in any way (see guidelines for applying the rules below).
+The rules are not designed to anticipate any given situation, and consequently, we reserve the right to take any actions we deem appropriate to ensure this community or the FSA are not disrupted or abused in any way (see guidelines for applying the rules below).

-The website staff will ask the user to comply with the rules.
-The suspect post will be replaced by a link to rules page & the original content of the post will be deleted.
+• First Instance: For any initial violation across all platforms, moderators will request the user to comply with the rules.
+The suspect post will be removed and replaced with a link to our rules and guidelines.
+The original content of the post will be permanently deleted.

 Pin It on Pinterest